PopovEvgeniy/sdcopy/readme.txt

 1: Can't open the input file!
 2: Can't create or open the output file!
 3: Can't jump to the start offset!
+4: Can't get the file size!
-4: Can't read data!
+5: Can't read data!
-5: Can't write data!
+6: Can't write data!
-6: The start offset is invalid!
+7: The start offset is invalid!
-7: The block length is invalid!
+8: The block length is invalid!
-8: The block length is too large!
+9: The block length is too large!
-9: Can't decode an argument.
+10: Can't decode an argument.
-10: Can't allocate memory!
+11: Can't allocate memory!

 The source code.